Analysis | What the Same-Sex Marriage Bill in Congress Would and Wouldn’t Do

-The US Congress appears close to approving legislation codifying the federal government’s embrace of same-sex marriage.
+Members of the US Congress have proposed legislation codifying the federal government’s embrace of same-sex marriage.
 The right to such unions is the law of the land throughout the US today but only because of a 2015 Supreme Court decision.
 And civil rights advocates fear that ruling is in danger of being reversed by today’s more conservative panel of justices.
 Should that happen, the proposed new law in Congress would maintain some of the rights of same-sex couples but would fall short of preserving the status quo.

 1. What’s motivating this push?